jterrats/profiler/README.md

     <value>] [--operation-timeout <value>] [--concurrent-workers <value>] [--verbose-performance]

 FLAGS
-  -f, --from-project                Use local project metadata to build the package.xml instead of listing from org.
+  -p, --from-project                Use local project metadata to build the package.xml instead of listing from org.
   -n, --name=<value>                The name of a specific profile or comma-separated list of profiles to retrieve.
   -o, --target-org=<value>          (required) The target org to retrieve profiles from.
       --all-fields                  Include Field Level Security (FLS) in the retrieved profiles.